 Later that evening, the problem was resolved.
 Turns out this was causing all the website problems from 8th to 11th of April.
 Cause (tech support quote):

 “So RailGun was having issues with our WAF rules that filter malicious traffic.
 In short, this was getting caught up because CloudFlare (while they also filter things out), simply proxies tons of bad traffic that hides behind their proxies.
 We’ve adjusted some filtering to prevent it from dropping traffic in the future.
 This is a known issue with how CloudFlare works and requires some additional filtering on our side that must take place. “

 This makes perfect sense.
 Most security measures have a downside in my knowledge and experience.
 As long as this doesn’t re-occur regularly, I’d rather go with stricter security policy than a higher risk of hacking.
 Of course, it is up to the reader of this review to see for themselves what they prefer.

-It is only fair to note: all the problems have been resolved on the same they when reported, except the e-mail problem that needed a coordination with another company – SpamExperts.
+It is only fair to note: all the problems have been resolved on the same day when reported, except the e-mail problem that needed coordination with another company – SpamExperts.

 Update 30th April 2019: database problems have re-appeared.
 Another 10-minute downtime.
 Contacted tech support, they said they knew and were working on it.
 Soon afterwards, the server was restarted and it all got back to normal.
 However, they informed me that they are not sure what had caused the problem in the first place and that they could move me to another server that was working fine – if I agree.
 I agreed – whatever needed to be done for it all to work stably.
 On May the 2nd, the move was done (I couldn’t do it earlier), without a second of website downtime.
 Will see how the “new” server performs.